-Cyclopharm generated record total revenues in FY2021 of \$17.70 million, up 20.6% on the prior year.
-Revenue from sales of TechnegasTM generators and Patient Administration Set (PAS) consumables have remained robust, slightly exceeding FY2020 revenues, with unit sales of each also exceeding those of FY2020.
+Despite the impact of residual effects of the COVID-19 pandemic and global supply chain disruptions, Cyclopharm generated record total sales revenues in 2022 of \$23.22 million, up from \$17.70 million on the prior year.
+Revenue from sales of TechnegasTM generators and Patient Administration Set (PAS) consumables remained robust, attaining pre-COVID levels for the first time since the pandemic's onset, with unit sales of each exceeding those of 2021.
+This was achieved despite the global shortage of the isotope used to manufacture Technegas impacting the final quarter of 2022.

-Sales in our core proprietary technology TechnegasTM, used in functional lung imaging primarily for the detection of pulmonary embolism, continued to be impacted by delays to medical procedures in certain markets caused by the ongoing pandemic.
-In addition, TechnegasTM service revenue declined marginally over the period, with generator servicing also being impacted globally by travel and access restrictions associated with COVID-19.
-Consumables revenue increased modestly, by 5% year on year, from \$9.07m to \$9.54m.
+TechnegasTM service revenue declined over the period, with generator servicing being affected by travel and access restrictions associated with COVID-19 in early 2022 and the gradual rebound in patient procedures.
+Nevertheless, consumable revenue continued to return towards pre-pandemic levels, increasing by just over 5% year on year, from \$9.54 million to \$10.04 million.